unbxd/search-JS-library/docs/Events.md

 ```
 ---
 ## RUNTIME_ERROR
-This event is captured when any runtime error is occurred .
+This event is captured when any runtime error has occurred .

 ### Arguments
 {: .no_toc }